-Chris is responsible for lecturing in areas of mathematics and forensic science with particular emphasis on ballistics-related subjects, courtroom skills and student research projects.
+Chris currently lectures on various areas across the forensic science course at Kent, with a particular emphasis on ballistics-related subjects, courtroom skills and student research projects.